awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ## Viewing DSC resource compliance details<a name="systems-manager-state-manager-viewing-mof-file-compliance"></a>

-Systems Manager captures compliance information about DSC resource failures in the Amazon S3 **Status Bucket** you specified when you ran the AWS\-ApplyDSCMofs document\.
+Systems Manager captures compliance information about DSC resource failures in the Amazon S3 **Status Bucket** you specified when you ran the `AWS-ApplyDSCMofs` document\.
 Searching for information about DSC resource failures in an Amazon S3 bucket can be time consuming\.
 Instead, you can view this information in the Systems Manager **Compliance** page\.

 The **Compliance resources summary** section displays a count of resources that failed\.
 In the following example, the **ComplianceType** is **Custom:DSC** and one resource is noncompliant\.

 **Note**
-Custom:DSC is the default **ComplianceType** value in the AWS\-ApplyDSCMofs document\.
+Custom:DSC is the default **ComplianceType** value in the `AWS-ApplyDSCMofs` document\.
 This value is customizable\.

 ![\[Viewing counts in the Compliance resources summary section of the Compliance page.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-mof-detailed-status-3.png)